 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-U of Delaware also holds the #1 spot on the Best Colleges in Delaware ranking.
+UD also holds the #1 spot on the Best Colleges in Delaware ranking.

 With a student to faculty ratio of 15 to 1, University of Delaware is about average in this regard as the nationwide rate is 15 to 1.
 While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at University of Delaware is 98%.
 This is higher than the national average of 47%.

 The freshmen retention rate of 91% tells us that most first-year, full-time students like University of Delaware enough to come back for another year.
 This is a fair bit higher than the national average of 68%.
 That's certainly something to check off in the good column about the school.